 This course explores the interrelationships and role expectations among the various administrations of justice practitioners, their agencies and the public.
 Principal emphasis will be placed upon the professional image of the system of justice administration and the development of positive relationships between members of the system and the public.
-Prerequisites: CCJ1020 Lecture Hours: 40.0; Lab Hours: 00.0
+Prerequisites: CCJ1020 Lecture Hours: 40; Lab Hours: 0

-CCJ4129 - Cultural Diversity for Criminal Justice Professionals
+CCJ4129 - Cultural Diversity in Criminal Justice

 This course focuses on understanding various cultural perspectives and appropriate law enforcement policy as it pertains to diverse cultural expectations.
-Prerequisites: CCJ1020 (PLA1003 for Paralegal major) Lecture Hours: 40.0; Lab Hours: 00.0
+Prerequisites: CCJ1020 Lecture Hours: 40; Lab Hours: 0